rust-lang/rfcs/active/0000-remove-drop-flag-and-zeroing.md

 language/library change, and it is not clear whether it would be any better than static drop semantics in terms of Rust's language complexity budget.

+## Store drop-flags for fragments of state on stack out-of-band

+(This is another variant on "Associate drop flags with stack-local variables alone", but with appropriate support for tracking fragments of state.)

+Keep a dynamic drop semantics, but without the drop-flags.
+To accomplish this, internally, the compiler does the same drop-obligation analysis that is described above, to identify paths to state where the drop-obligations differ at a merge point.
+On the stack frame itself, keep an array of boolean drop-flags for the function that tracks all such paths with differing drop obligations.
+Then, at the end of a variable's scope, consult the drop-flag array as necessary.

+Under this alternative, since we are continuing to use a dynamic drop semantics, we do not add `NoisyDrop` nor `QuietDrop`.
+The main difference of this alternative over what code does today is that code would not be allowed to attempt to inspect the state of the drop flag.

+Whether or not to take this approach is largely dependent on whether one thinks that it is too easy to be relying on a drop-flag unintentionally; i.e., is it better to require code that wants a drop-flag to use `Option<T>`?
+Does that help code clarity?
+Or does it just create unnecessary work?

 # Unresolved questions